jgorman/wifi-watch/README.md

 https://github.com/jgorman/wifi-watch.

-If you discover a shortcoming capture the ping output using --debug-to and open an issue.
+If you discover a shortcoming capture the ping output using --ping-to and open an issue.
 Thanks!

 ## License